Municipalities Continuing Disclosure Cooperation Initiative

 - For offerings of more than $30 million, the underwriter will be required to pay a civil penalty of $60,000 per offering containing a materially false statement;

-- However, no underwriter will be required to pay more than $500,000 total in civil penalties under the MCDC Initiative.
+- However, no underwriter will be required to pay a total amount of civil penalties under the MCDC Initiative greater than the following:

 D. No Assurances Offered with Respect to Individual Liability